marctorsoc/marctorsoc.github.io/_pages/off-topic.md

 ---

 <p style="text-align: justify;">
-In my free time, I like to work on mini-projects, usually to automate tasks or to learn something.
-Plus, I have some hobbies like music or supporting the Barcelona football team.
+Apart from maths and data science, I have some other hobbies like music or supporting the Barcelona football team.
 In this section, I will post stuff not that related to my job, enjoy!
 </p>
 <!--&nbsp;